The Sparrow's Home

 We have a God who created the farthest reaches of space and invented the cell…and yet it makes his day to hang out with us.

 As I write about the love I have for a mere dog, I can hear the scoffers.
-And I hear ya.
+And I hear you.
 I think animals are great, but I’m not a Sarah McLachlan playing-PETA supporting-vegan.

 He’s a dog.
 Just a dog.